Public Records & Services in Sheffield

 Frequently Asked Questions

 To register to vote in Sheffield, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Warren County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Sheffield, contact the Warren County Clerk's office for schedules and ballot information.
+For local county and state elections (Sheffield is an unincorporated community in Warren County and does not hold municipal elections), contact the Warren County Clerk's office for schedules and ballot information.

 The Sheffield Borough Office maintains a wide range of public records, including property deeds, building permits, and zoning information.
 These records can be accessed by visiting the borough office or by submitting a Right-to-Know request.
 The office also keeps historical records, such as council meeting minutes and ordinances, which can be useful for researchers and residents interested in the community's past.
 The records are generally well-organized and can be accessed during regular business hours.